ergoplatform/ergodocs/docs/uses/chaincash.md

 /// details | Join the ChainCash Experiment!
 Calling All Monetary Hackers
      {type: note, open: false}

 ChainCash is now ready for real-world experimentation, and we invite monetary hackers and developers to dive into this groundbreaking system.
-With the recent success of the first ChainCash transactions via the server API, there's a unique opportunity for innovators to test, tweak, and expand the functionality of ChainCash.
+With the recent success of the first ChainCash transactions via the server API and ongoing developments, including the testing of new note contract extensions, there's a unique opportunity for innovators to test, tweak, and expand the functionality of ChainCash.

+Recent experiments have explored the potential to integrate Non-Fungible Tokens (NFTs) as control inputs in note contracts.
+This could impose specific limitations or unlock additional capabilities for ChainCash notes, bringing the full spectrum of Ergo’s contractual layer capabilities into play.
+Discussions are also ongoing about using ChainCash for community currencies, carbon credits, and other innovative applications.

 Here are the details of the first transactions: